louisletoumelin/wind_downscaling_cnn/README.md

-# Wind fields downscaling in complex terrain using convolutional neural networks
+# Emulating an atmospheric model with deep learning to downscale wind fields in complex terrain

 Work in progress